forestryio/create-static-site/packages/static-scripts/templates/hugo/site/content/posts/example.md

 //=> prints 'Hi, Tom' to STDOUT.
 {{< /highlight >}}

-Check out the [Hugo docs][hugo-docs] for more info on how to get the most out of Jekyll.
+Check out the [Hugo docs][hugo-docs] for more info on how to get the most out of Hugo.
 File all bugs/feature requests at [Hugo’s GitHub repo][hugo-gh].
 If you have questions, you can ask them on [Hugo Community][hugo-community].

 [hugo-docs]: https://gohugo.io/documentation/
 [hugo-gh]:   https://github.com/gohugoio/hugo